thedarkking01/Metaverse-Web-/README.md

 ### License

-This project is open source and available under the [MIT License](https://opensource.org/licenses/MIT).
+This project is open source and available under the [Apache License 2.0](https://github.com/thedarkking01/Metaverse-Web-/blob/main/LICENSE).

 ---